ngohuyquyen/ngohuyquyen.github.io/_pages/about.md

 I am a PhD Candidate in the Robotics Institute at Carnegie Mellon University, working with [Aaron Steinfeld](https://www.ri.cmu.edu/ri-faculty/aaron-steinfeld/) in [Transportation, Bots, & Disability Lab (TBD)](https://tbd.ri.cmu.edu) on Human Understanding and Modeling in Robot Failure Scenarios.
 I have a MS in Mechanical Engineering from the University of Michigan, and a BS in Electrical Engineering from Nagoya University, Japan.

+**I am looking for a 2025 Summer Internship in Robotics, Machine Learning, Ui-UX Research, Human-Computer Interaction, and Human Robot Interaction.**

 ---

 **NEWS**